Buy Currency

 Airbnb

-A quick online search will highlight a wealth of room-only options from private owners.
-Prices vary but you can expect to pay anywhere from £30 - £100+ depending on the comfort you are looking for.
+Airbnb is another option for accommodation in Thailand.
+This site allows you to rent out a room in someone’s house, or the entire property.
+Prices vary but you can expect to pay anywhere from £30 to £100+ depending on the level of comfort you are looking for.

-Budget hotels in Thailand also provide affordable options on private rooms with en-suite bathrooms.
+Budget hotels in Thailand provide another affordable option if you prefer staying in private rooms with en-suite bathrooms.
 Prices range from around £12 to £30 per night, depending on the location and hotel quality.

 Mid-range hotels will usually provide well-appointed rooms, restaurants, and swimming pools.
 Expect to pay £30 to £80 per night, depending on location, season, and hotel rating.